FAU-CDI/wisski-distillery/README.md

     - Security is not enabled at the moment.
     - See [distillery/resources/compose/triplestore](distillery/resources/compose/triplestore) for implementation details.

+- [proxyssh](https://github.com/tkw1536/proxyssh) - an ssh server that delegates client connections to different WissKIs
+    - It is configured to run inside a docker container
+    - Uses a global configurable authorized_keys file.
+    - Also allows users to write their own authorized_keys files.

 To manage multiple docker containers, this script makes heavy use of [docker-compose](https://docs.docker.com/compose/).

 Setting up these steps is fully automatic.